kanishqbanerjee/Amazon-Sales-Dashboard-Creation-in-Excel/README.md

 🎯 Objectives:

-Visualize sales performance using dynamic dashboards.
+-Visualize sales performance using dynamic dashboards.

-Provide filters for user-specific data exploration.
+-Provide filters for user-specific data exploration.

-Highlight top-performing products and regions.
+-Highlight top-performing products and regions.

-Enable quick reset of all filters using a VBA macro.
+-Enable quick reset of all filters using a VBA macro.